biobakery/GaPLAC/README.md

 # Guide

 This guide is intended to provide an overview of the basic workflow using GaPLAC.
-A complete command reference is provided below.
+A complete command reference, as well as available covariance and likelihood functions are provided below.

 ## Installation